 My first house guest came to visit recently.
-During her two-day stay, my college-aged friend and I visited some of my favorite spots around Uzes : Pont du Gard, San Quentin La Poterie and Nimes.
+During her two-day stay, my college-aged friend and I saw some of my favorite spots around Uzès in November: Pont du Gard, San Quentin La Poterie, and Nimes.

 When I learned that my friend from North Carolina’s daughter wanted to visit Uzès in November as part of her break from college, I was thrilled.
-She is a student at Tulane and is studying a semester abroad in Copenhagen.
+She is a Tulane student studying abroad in Copenhagen for a semester.

-Through emails I learned my visitor wanted to plan her time around a market day — either on Wednesday or Saturday.
-Since she reads my blog and she knows how I rave about “markets” she wanted to see one for herself.
-Plans worked out that she would arrive in Nimes by train on Tuesday evening and return for the train on Thursday evening.
+Through emails, I learned my visitor wanted to plan her time around a market day on Wednesday or Saturday.
+Since she reads my blog and knows how I rave about “markets,” she wanted to see one for herself.
+She planned to arrive in Nimes by train on Tuesday evening and return to Copenhagen by train on Thursday evening.

-The “agenda” we decided upon would give her a chance to go to the Wednesday market in Uzes, and then see Pont du Gard, shop a bit in San Quentin les Poterie and tour around the quaint pottery village.
-Then on Thursday we would see the sights in Nimes — remains of Roman civilization — before meeting the train in the evening.
+The tour we decided upon would allow her to go to the Wednesday market in Uzès, see Pont du Gard, and shop in San Quentin les Poterie — a quaint pottery village.
+On Thursday, we would visit Nimes before meeting the train for her return.

 Uzès in November: Day One

-I was so excited about meeting my visitor at the train that I got to the station in downtown Nimes well ahead of time.
-The train was delayed but she arrived close to schedule at 7pm.
-When she stepped off the train to greet me she was more adorable than I remembered.
+I was so excited about meeting my visitor that I got to the train station in downtown Nimes well ahead of time.
+The train was delayed, but she arrived close to schedule at 7 p.m.
+She was more adorable than I remembered when she stepped off the train to greet me.
 The last time we saw each other was when she was in middle school.

-After quick “hellos” and hugs, we took the elevator in the train station to the parking lot below.
-We hopped in Mustang Sally and took off for Uzes — a 40-minute drive along a very narrow, curvy, downhill road.
-The same route the Tour de France cyclist often travel.
+After quick “hellos” and hugs, we took the elevator from the train station to the parking lot below.
+We hopped in Mustang Sally and took off for Uzès — a 40-minute drive along a very narrow, curvy, downhill road.
+The exact route the Tour de France cyclists often travel.

-First impressions of Uzes – When we entered the town of Uzes I deliberately drove slowly down the tree-lined street, around the tall cathedral and along the walled passage.
+First impressions of Uzes – When we entered the town of Uzès, I deliberately drove slowly down the tree-lined street, around the tall cathedral, and along the walled passage.
 I could tell my young friend was taking it all in.
-Before we got to the main street, I pulled Sally into the almost-empty underground parking lot.
-We walked up the steps, through the staircase that leads from the garage, and into the fresh air.
+Before we got to the main street, I pulled Sally into the almost empty underground parking lot.
+We walked up the steps, through the garage’s staircase, and into the fresh air.

-A short walk through a backstreet alley led us to the plaza of the Duche — Place de Duche.
+A short walk through a backstreet alley led us to the Duche — Place de Duche.